Natalia Oreiro: 2014–2017: Nasha Natasha tour, Entre caníbales and I'm Gilda

 At the end of 2013 she resumed her musical career performing a tour in Eastern Europe called Nasha Natasha Tour Hits (lit.
-Our Natasha in the Russian, from the Russian diminutive form of Natalia).
+Our Natasha in Russian, from the Russian diminutive form of Natalia).
 She also released a new song and video clip, a cover of Gloria Trevi's song "Todos me miraran".
-With the "Nasha Natasha Tour 2014 ", she toured a total of 19 Russian cities making a total of 34 shows.
-One of the most important was the one he held at the Olympic Sports Hall in Moscow, which broke a record, as it gathered more than 60 thousand people.
+With the "Nasha Natasha Tour 2014 ", she toured a total of 19 Russian cities making it a total of 34 shows.
+One of the most important was the one she held at the Olympic Sports Hall in Moscow, which broke a record, as it gathered more than 60 thousand people.
 She later recorded a new Russian version of "Me muero de amor" («Я умираю от любви»), with a video clip that starred Facundo Arana.

 In 2015 she returned to television starring in the dramatic series Entre caníbales, along with Benjamín Vicuña and Joaquín Furriel, and under the direction of Juan José Campanella.
-The series was broadcast by the Telefe network for Argentina, and by Fox Life for the rest Latin American market.
+The series was broadcast by the Telefe network for Argentina, and by Fox Life for the rest of the Latin American market.

-In 2016 she starred in I'm Gilda reaching 953.120 in Argentina's box office, a film based on the life of the Argentinian singer, Gilda, who died in a car accident in September 1996.
+In 2016 she starred in I'm Gilda reaching 953,120 in Argentina's box office, a film based on the life of the Argentinian singer, Gilda, who died in a car accident in September 1996.
 The soundtrack of the film became the fourth album in her musical career.
 In December 2016 she presented the first single of the album, the song Corazón Valiente in collaboration with Ruben Rada.
 The film was presented at several festivals such as the Miami International Film Festival in 2017 and the Malaga Film Festival the same year, and for her performance she won several awards: Sur Award (2016), Audience Platinum for Best Actress (2017) and Condor Award (2017).
 She has been at the 2016 Platinum Awards as a host and singing "Garota de Ipanema" during the presentation.